Domaine Borès - Alsace Pinot Gris SGN 2017 (50 cl)

 Hachette

-Buy your Borès wines at the best price in our private sale!
+Buy your Borès wines at the best prices in a private sale!

 Nose

-Generous with a tangy undertone that lends lightness to the flavors of honey and candied fruit.
+Full-bodied with a tangy undertone that adds a touch of lightness to the flavors of honey and candied fruit

 Serve